Annual Application Period February 1 - July 1

 Required Qualifications for Subspecialty Certifying Examiners

-- Nominees must be an ABOG Diplomate and certified in their subspecialty for at least five full years.
+- Nominees must be an ABOG Diplomate and certified in their subspecialty for at least three full years.

 - Nominees must hold current, active certification and be participating in the Maintenance of Certification process for their subspecialty.